Blog

 Paper waste, sustainability and digital transformation - A powerful trinity

 In an age where climate change becomes an increasingly alarming challenge for the world to face, the aviation industry encounters the urgent need to reduce its carbon footprint.
-Talks of sustainable airline fuel and more efficient aircraft engines take the spotlight when it comes to where the greatest improvements can be made, but there are some less obvious aspects of maintaining an airline where steps towards sustainability can be taken.
+Talks of sustainable airline fuel and more efficient aircraft engines take the spotlight when it comes to where the greatest improvements can be made.
+Still, there are some less obvious aspects of maintaining an airline where steps toward sustainability can be taken.
 One such aspect is paper waste.

-With digital transformation shaping a new vision for the aviation industry, the elimination of paper waste is a simple yet effective way to go green.
+With digital transformation shaping a new vision for the aviation industry, eliminating paper waste is a simple yet effective way to go green.

 What is digital transformation?